chrismdp/cardpirates/rules/index.md

 You can use this to bury treasure to retrieve later, or leave useless cards as a decoy!

-If burying cards reduces your hand to three cards or less, you are able to drift from that square in the same turn without placing further face up sailing cards.
+If burying cards reduces your hand to three cards or less, you are able to drift from that square in the same turn without placing further sailing cards.

 ## Storms